mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 | Backoff (avg)| 600 us   | 1200 us   |
 +--------------+----------+-----------+

-A 802.15.4 transmission takes about ten times more than a 802.11 one, even though the payload is about ten times smaller (88B vs 1000B).
+A 802.15.4 transmission takes about ten times more than a 802.11 one, even though the payload is about ten times smaller.
 The relative duration of transmissions of the Wifi and the WPAN is illustrated with the sequence chart below.
 The chart shows a packet transmission and ACK, for Wifi and WPAN, respectively.
 The scale is linear.